 - Add tea tree oil to shampoo: For mothers suffering from dandruff, a small amount of tea tree oil in your shampoo can possibly help cure this.

 Another method of implementing tea tree oils into your life can be via a diffuser.
-This obviously eliminates the topical interaction, so your results will not be as effective.
+This eliminates the topical interaction, so your results will not be as effective.
 This option is safe for you and your baby starting in the second trimester, so it may be one to consider.

 Tea tree oil is so concentrated that it is capable of crossing the placenta.

 It is best to wait to use tea tree oils until you reach your second trimester.
-Also, avoid the use of tea tree oils during labor to avoid slowing or even ceasing contractions.
-It is recommended that you discontinue use once you reach 35 weeks gestation.
+Also, steer clear of tea tree oils during labor to avoid slowing or even ceasing contractions.
+It is recommended that you discontinue tea tree oil use once you reach 35 weeks gestation.

-If you’re having doubts about safety, ask your doctor or healthcare professional their medical opinion before using tea tree oil.
+If you have doubts about safety, ask your doctor or healthcare professional for their medical opinion before using tea tree oil.